kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

    $ sudo -u postgres psql
    ```

-   Specify the password for the postgres user (default password in kaa configuration files is "admin").
+   Specify the password for the postgres user (the default password in the kaa configuration files is "admin").

    ```bash
    postgres=# \password